chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 <code>pip install torch onnx transformers</code>

-Then we can use this Python script to convert to ONXX
+Then we can use this Python script to convert to ONXX. *We do this to to leverage acceleration tools like TensorRT.*

 ```
 import torch